 The price gap between new cars and used cars is at its widest in history.
 That means that all of those vehicles are coming back lightly used, and dealers are looking to get them sold.
 And, with new cars lasting longer and longer, there’s a glut of available off-lease cars.

 With the gap between new car prices and used car prices widening — and demand for off-lease cars remaining high, you may think that it would be impossible to find a great deal on an off-lease vehicle.
-Not so, according to The Car Connection.
+Not so.

 Because there are so many cars coming off lease, dealers are willing to haggle to move the inventory, which means you can save a chunk of change.